SFDO-Tooling/CumulusCI/docs/tasks.rst

 	 Seconds to wait before polling for batch job completion.
 Defaults to 10 seconds.

-``-o include_stopped true``
+``-o include_stopped false``
 	 *Optional*

-	 Set to true to include Aborted jobs.
-Otherwise only looks for Completed jobs by default.
+	 Set to false to exclude Aborted jobs when waiting for a job to complete.

+``-o include_failed false``
+	 *Optional*

+	 Set to false to exclude Failed jobs when waiting for a job to complete.

 **command**
 ==========================================